Supplier Performance Management Policy

 Performance

 The Supplier Management Office will provide these rankings, which may be used as a reward/penalty during the procurement process.
+With the revision of this document and our scorecard process in 2024, non-key supplier’s scorecards will roll out in 2025 through automated data capture to provide scoring results.

 Risk Monitoring

-Financial and capacity assessments will be also be completed to support procurement activities.
+Financial and capacity assessments will also be completed to support procurement activities.
 The Supplier Management Office will provide these rankings and reward/penalty which may be used during the procurement process.
 Mitigating concerns & recommendations are provided for procurement to be implemented pre-award.